13 Best Blogging Tools for Beginners (prepare to be wooed)

 When I first stumbled upon Infography, I was stoked.
 True to its name, it’s a tool that automatically converts your blog posts into visual infographics.

-And they look good.
+And they look good too.

 Infographics are visual and many readers prefer them over text.
 It’s one of the best ways to improve your site UX, boost engagement and promote more sharing of a blog.